Aqueum/MyReads/README.md

 the index file, to which I added a react router wrapper

+## Original code

+I originally started this work in 2017.
+Then, due to a paid assignment that was taking around 70 hours per week, I had to postpone and shift to a later cohort.
+On 12 March I was transferred to the 22 February cohort.
+Seeing that my deadline was 18 March, I initially leaned heavily on my [previous work](https://github.com/Aqueum/UR-MyReadS) but retyped it all - unfortunately that work was undocumented, that will teach me...
+Please note that a github user is allowed only one fork, hence the starer code in this case had to be detached from the original repo.

 # Contributing

 This is an assessed project, so I'd probably get in trouble for accepting external input.